 This bond was issued by the Bank on 18 April 2008.

-The Bank did not elect to redeem the bond on 18 April 2013 (the First Call Date).
-The Bank may elect to redeem the bond on 18 April 2018 (the Second Call Date) or any interest payment date subsequent to 18 April 2018.
-Interest is payable half yearly in arrears on 18 April and 18 October each year, up to and including the Second Call Date and then quarterly thereafter.
-Should the bond not be called at the Second Call Date, the Coupon Rate from the Second Call Date onwards will be set on a quarterly basis to the three month FRA rate plus 3.00%.
+The Bank may elect to redeem the bond on 18 April 2018 (the Call Date) or any interest payment date subsequent to 18 April 2018.
+Interest is payable semi-annually in arrears on 18 April and 18 October each year, up to and including the Call Date and then quarterly thereafter.
+Should the bond not be called at the Call Date, the Coupon Rate from the Call Date onwards will be based on a floating rate equal to the aggregate of the 3 month bank bill rate plus a 300 basis point margin.

-As at 30 September 2014, this bond carried a BBB+ rating by Standard and Poor's and an A3 rating by Moody's.
+As at 30 September 2015, this bond carried a BBB+ rating by Standard and Poor's and an A3 rating by Moody's.

-The coupon interest on the bond was 9.66% until 18 April 2013 when it reset to 5.28% for the five year period to 18 April 2018.
+The coupon interest on the bond is 5.28% per annum until 18 April 2018.